ericmann/WP-Publication-Archive/readme.txt

 = Can I filter the list by category =

 Yes!
-Just include `categories="cat-1,cat2"` in your shortcode where "cat-1" and "cat-2" are the *slugs* of the categories you want to display.
+Just include `categories="cat1,cat2"` in your shortcode where "cat1" and "cat2" are the *names* of the categories you want to display.

 = Can I filter the list by author? =